 If we move swiftly on from breezy skirts, we enter the era of the stretch pant.
 There were a number of benefits for the stretch pant compared to the skirt, one being they didn’t absorb water like the skirt.
 This meant they were lighter and far more agile.
 It also meant that pesky breeze would no longer graze your bare legs.
 These fitted variations first emerged in the 60s but took some time to become common place.
 Along with platforms, flared trousers and moustaches, stretch pants really came into their own in the 70s.

-The ‘totally-like-radical’ 80s ‘dude’, saw shoulder pads and finger-less gloves reign supreme.
+The totally radical 80s ‘dude’, saw shoulder pads and finger-less gloves reign supreme.
 More importantly, for the fashion conscious, the introduction of the ski one-piece or ‘onesies’.
 Although the stretch pant was an improvement on skirts they still weren’t very practical.
 They could be cold and didn’t have any pockets.
 The power dressing of the 80’s influenced women to embrace the warmth and insulation offered by the onesie.
-However the onsie was not just reserved for females, men also welcomed the trend.
+However the onsie was not just reserved for women – men also welcomed the trend.

 A variation of the 90s, though still playing host to the onesie, was colour.
 A neon grip ruled the slopes.
 The most popular colour trends were brown and purple.
 It was also the era of the curtain haircut, teamed with a practical headband to prevent those careless locks from interfering with the game at hand.